 Highly successful websites don’t keep crashing.
 Highly successful websites have consistent navigation.
 Highly successful websites have brand integrity.
 Highly successful websites aren’t afraid to improve.

 In summary: invest in making your website reliable, and keep improving.

 The best websites have a purpose and articulate it clearly.
-However what that purpose it is sometimes hard to tell; looking at some sites it’s almost impossible.
+However what that purpose is can sometimes be hard to identify; looking at some sites it’s almost impossible.
 Make sure your website is clearly focused on your clients’ needs.
-Look at the imagery, copy and all the interactive elements on your website.
-What impression would a stranger get from your website?
+Look at the imagery, copy, and all the interactive elements on your website.
+What impression would a stranger get from your site?
 Is the copy about them or more about you?
 If you use the word “we” more than the word “you”, who do think your site is really about?

 Highly successful websites have copy and imagery that is all about their clients.

 In summary: make sure your website is focused on what your clients need, not what you need.

 One of the hallmarks of the Amazon website is that at every point there is a clear course of action for the visitor.
 There is no point in their user experience where the visitor is left without a Call to Action of some kind. they always know what to do next.
 Sometimes it is a link to related products, at others it’s the Add to Cart button.
 This is a practice that all websites could easily adopt, yet most don’t.
 Oh, by the way, if you need a better website or some social media guidance, contact me.
 It can be as simple as that.

 In summary: highly successful websites always include clear Calls to Action.

 Gone are the days when your website is most often viewed on a desktop computer.
 The explosion in tablet devices and smartphones has changed all that.
 From now on, your website will be increasingly viewed by people when they’re out and about.
 If your site isn’t responsive (i.e. is easily viewed on both desktop and mobile device) you’re already in trouble.